dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 1. Requirements
 ====================
-Recommended Requirements
+* Recommended Requirements
 :VT Enabled PC:Intel ix or Amd QuadCore
 :4GB Ram:DDR2/DDR3

-Minimum Requirements
+* Minimum Requirements
 :Non-VT PC's : Intel Core 2 Duo or Amd Dual Core
 :2GB Ram:DDR2/DDR3

-If you dont know wether your processor is VT enabled, you could check it by installing **cpu checker**
+* If you dont know wether your processor is VT enabled, you could check it by installing **cpu checker**
 ::
         $sudo apt-get install cpu-checker
         $sudo kvm-ok

-if your pc does not support VT it will show
+*  your pc does not support VT it will show
 ::
         INFO: Your CPU does not support KVM extensions KVM acceleration can NOT be used